symfony/symfony-docs/frontend/encore/installation.rst

 skip the rest of this article and go write your first JavaScript and CSS by reading :doc:`/frontend/encore/simple-example`!

-If you are not using Symfony Flex, you'll need to create all these directories and files by yourself following the instructions shown in the next section.
+If you are not using Symfony Flex, you will need to create all these directories and files by yourself following the instructions shown in the next section.

 Installing Encore in non Symfony Applications